Current research – Climate policy: towards climate resilience in developing countries

 The question this sub-study addresses is whether the types of financing are in harmony with the policy objectives of Dutch climate policy in development cooperation.
 This also raises the question of whether Dutch climate funds that mobilise private sector funds are additional to the market.
 This sub-study has been finished June 2021 and the English report is available.

-This study will examine the Ministry of Foreign Affairs’ campaign team that promotes other countries’ climate targets and the NDC Partnership, which the Netherlands will be co-chairing in 2019-2020.
+This study examines the Ministry of Foreign Affairs’ campaign team that promotes other countries’ climate targets.

 This sub-study will examine how the climate has been integrated into the development cooperation programmes for water and food security and how these have helped to build climate resilience in developing countries.